learn-co-curriculum/sessions_controller_lab/README.md

 1. Create the sessions controller.

-   **Note:** If you use the generators to generate your controllers be sure to pass these flags to avoid generating unneeded files: `rails generate controller Sessions new --no-helper --no-assets --no-controller-specs`.
+   **Note:** If you use the generators to generate your controllers, be sure to pass these flags to avoid generating unneeded files and routes: `rails generate controller Sessions new --no-helper --no-assets --no-test-framework --skip-routes --skip`.
+(For those who are curious, the `--skip` tag prevents the generator from conflicting with existing files.)

 2. Write the `new`, `create`, and `destroy` methods.